Argentina's 'Dead Cow' comes back to life as shale oil drives rebound

 GASSING UP?

-Vaca Muerta's shale gas, meanwhile, has remained subdued with almost no wells operating, though industry insiders said there were signs that this could start to bounce back helped by a government five-year gas plan announced late last year.
+The world's second-biggest shale gas formation, meanwhile, has remained subdued with almost no wells operating in Vaca Muerta, though industry insiders said there were signs that this could start to bounce back helped by a government five-year gas plan announced late last year.

+The government is also eyeing a billion-dollar gas pipeline from Vaca Muerta to Brazil.

 "We can already see the impact on the activity of (local firms) Tecpetrol and Pluspetrol, both dedicated to gas in Vaca Muerta," said Luciano Fucello, manager at NCS Multistage, a technology and services company.